When does class start/end?

 This course is also available as classroom course IBM Integration Bus V10 Application Development II (WM676G).

-This course provides an intermediate-level continuation of the topics necessary to successfully create IBM Integration Bus message flow applications and integration services.
+This self-paced course with hands-on exercises provides an intermediate-level continuation of the topics necessary to successfully create IBM Integration Bus message flow applications and integration services.

 This course focuses on using IBM Integration Bus to develop, deploy, and support platform-independent message flow applications and integration services.
 These applications and integration services use various messaging topologies to transport data between service requesters and service providers, and also allow the data to be routed, transformed, and enriched during processing.